bluscape/LittleFS-Explorer-for-Windows/README.md

 LittleFS is a fail-safe file system designed for microcontrollers: https://github.com/ARMmbed/littlefs

 The only disadvantage with LittleFS is that one can't edit the file system in Windows.
-There is a FUSE driver for Linux, but I'm developing under Windows, so I needed an interface from where I could format the SD card to LittleFS, browse, edit, add and remove files.
+There is a FUSE driver for Linux, but I'm developing under Windows, so I needed an interface from where I could format my memory to LittleFS, browse, edit, add and remove files.
 So I decided to write a file explorer for LittleFS in Windows.

 ![GitHub Logo](/images/ExplorerWAbout.jpg)